 CEO: Bernd Brust

-Founded in 1955 and acquired by Fisher Scientific in 2001, Cole-Parmer offers a portfolio of industry-leading brands and private-label products in niche applications to fulfill important needs in the market.
-The company has deep technical expertise across a range of specialty products in the field of fluid handling, test and measurement, electrochemistry and other laboratory products.
-The company sells its products across a range of end-markets to a diverse, global customer base.
+Founded in 1955, Cole-Parmer offers a portfolio of industry-leading brands and private-label products in niche applications to fulfill important needs in the market.
+The company has deep technical expertise across a range of specialty products in the field of fluid handling, test and measurement, electrochemistry, and other laboratory products.
+The company sells its products across a range of end markets to a diverse global customer base.

 Correct Care Solutions, Nashville, TN